-What do I need to do to study Physics at A Level?
+What skills and qualifications do I need to study Physics?

-It is recommended that you have gained at least grade 6 in GCSE Physics or Double Science and a grade 6 in Maths.
-Although not essential, most Physics students will take Maths A Level.
-Students who do not take Maths find AS and in particular A Level Physics quite difficult.
+It is recommended that you have gained at least a grade 6 in GCSE Physics (combined or triple science), and a grade 6 in GCSE Maths.
+Physics by its nature has substantial mathematical content.
+You must be prepared to develop your analytical and problem-solving skills.
+We highly recommend that you therefore study A Level Maths as well as A Level Physics.
+Students who do not take Maths find A Level Physics quite challenging.

-In common with all subjects at A Level, there is a significant leap in the intellectual demands and expectations made on you as you progress from GCSE to AS Level, and from AS to A Level.
-This is particularly true in Physics where the use of Maths increases.
-You will succeed if you are prepared to work consistently and give your studies the time and energy they require.
+In common with all subjects at A Level, there is a significant leap in intellectual demand and expectations made as you progress from GCSE to A Level.
+You will succeed if you are prepared to work consistently and collaboratively throughout the A Level course.

 What are the next steps after A Level Physics?